Hedlen/Hedlen.github.io/_pages/about.md

 **Multi-frame or Single-frame Denoising**
 - Oct.
 2021 - Present, Algorithm Leader
-- Responsible for image & video denoising projects, including YUV & RAW domin.
+- Responsible for image and video denoising projects, including YUV and RAW domains.
 In extreme scenarios, the noise is improved, and it is suitable for various mobile devices, such as mobile phones, vehicles, drones, robots, etc.
 </div>
 </div>